Competition Stages, Rules and Organizers

 The author should be the right holder of the works they submit.

+The author can be either a single person or a group of people (studio, art school, etc.).
 By submitting their works to the Golden Turtle competition, the author agrees with the terms and conditions of the Lisence Agreement.

 Exhibition copies that are printed at the expense of the Golden Turtle Competition organizers for displaying at the exhibition shall remain with the organizers and may be used by them for the statutory activities of the MY EQUATOR Charity Social Support Fund.